mattriley/agile-avatars/README.md

 Provides _pure domain functions_.
 The name "core" comes from [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) providing a home for [pure functions](#pure-functions) which are accessed by services.
 Without core, services would be interlaced with pure and impure functions, making them harder to test and reason about.

+The __Core__ module was introduced as a home for pure functions.
+Unlike Services, Core is disallowed access to Stores, IO, or any other module designed to perform side effects.
+With pure functions extracted, Services primarily orchestrate side effects while delegating to Core for pure application logic.

 __Example: parseEmailExpression function__

 parseEmailExpression is a pure function.
 Amongst other properties of pure functions, its return value is the same for the same arguments, and its evaluation has no side effects.